 Get Up Early

 I used to do a massive eye roll when I would see some of my favorite travel bloggers waking up at the crack of dawn to take photos.
-Until I attempted to photograph myself on the Charles Bridge in Prague in the middle of the day.
+Until I attempted to photograph myself on the Charles Bridge in Prague in the middle of the day – seriously don’t visit the hot tourist spots in the middle of the day in Prague – or anywhere.

 I’ve come to thoroughly enjoy the quiet morning hours in a city.
 Watching it wake up, shops open, and people on their way to work.
 Plus the lighting is great, I won’t have to edit people out of the shot, and I don’t worry about turning my back to the camera and someone snatching it!